 Sleep-onset association disorder

 One of the most common sleep disorders often isn’t even acknowledged or addressed as a disorder, and is just talked about as a sleep habit that may need to be changed.
 This makes sense, because sleep-onset associations only become a problem when they’re hard to stick to.
 A sleep-onset association disorder happens when a child becomes dependent on a specific soothing technique to fall asleep, and then has trouble falling asleep under any other circumstances.
 On the other hand, if the association is with something fairly common and easy to keep up, it’s often not a problem.

-If, for example, a baby’s sleep association is that he can only fall asleep under a roof, that may not be a problem until his first camping trip.
-If, on the other hand, a baby’s sleep association is with being continuously rocked by a parent who is hopping on one foot for an hour and a half before he can fall asleep, that’s a condition that can be hard to come by every night – or multiple times a night, if he is a light sleeper.
+If, for example, a baby’s sleep association is that they can only fall asleep under a roof, that may not be a problem until their first camping trip.
+If, on the other hand, a baby’s sleep association is with being continuously rocked by a parent who is hopping on one foot for an hour and a half before they can fall asleep, that’s a condition that can be hard to come by every night – or multiple times a night, if they are a light sleeper.
 Sleep-onset association disorder is often treated successfully at home, by parents who might not even know that they’re treating a recognized sleep disorder.
 It’s usually treated by introducing a new sleep association that’s easier to maintain, like sleeping with a pacifier or comfort object, singing a lullaby, or giving Baby a last quick kiss as the lights dim, and then phasing-out the older, more difficult association.